solo-io/gloo/projects/gloo/doc/docs/cli/glooctl_create_upstream_consul.md

       --consul-service string         name of the service in the consul registry --consul-service-tags strings   tags for choosing a subset of the service in the consul registry -h, --help                          help for consul
-      --service-spec-type string      if set, Gloo supports additional routing features to upstreams with a service spec.
+      --name string                   name of the resource to read or write -n, --namespace string              namespace for reading or writing resources (default "gloo-system") --service-spec-type string      if set, Gloo supports additional routing features to upstreams with a service spec.
 The service spec defines a set of features
 ```